-Your doctor has discovered that one or several of your parathyroid glands are enlarged.
-This may be the cause of your primary hyperparathyroidism.
-The parathyroid glands control the calcium in your blood.
-Primary hyperparathyroidism causes increased levels of blood calcium (hypercalcemia).
-This can lead to a number of problems throughout your body.
-To treat primary hyperparathyroidism, the enlarged gland or glands are often removed with surgery.
+You have 1 or more enlarged parathyroid glands.
+This can cause primary hyperparathyroidism.
+The parathyroid glands control the calcium level in your blood.
+Primary hyperparathyroidism causes high levels of blood calcium (hypercalcemia).
+This can lead to problems around your body.
+To treat the problem, the enlarged glands are removed with surgery.
 You may need one or more parathyroid glands removed.
 The decision about how many glands to remove is often made during surgery.
 Ask your healthcare provider for more information.

 After your surgery is scheduled, you’ll be told how to prepare.
 Follow all instructions, and be sure to ask questions as needed.
 Make sure to:

 Arrange for an adult family member or friend to give you a ride home after surgery.